schuchard/kevinschuchard.com-2023/src/pages/blog/2018-10-27-rotate-center-vertical-text.md

 </div>
 ```

-First give the `col` `relative`  positioning, then you can `absolute`'ly positing the inner content, in this example the `span` elements.
+First, give the `col` `relative` positioning.
+Then you can `absolute`'ly positioning the inner content, which in this example are the `span` elements.

 Next, center the column content.
-I’ve broken out the styles into two classes, `rotate` and `rotate-up, rotate-down`
+I’ve broken out the styles into two classes, `rotate` and `rotate-up, rotate-down`.

 ```css
 .rotate {